Education Planning

 Why Education Costs Rise Every Year

 In India, education inflation is significantly higher than the general Consumer Price Index (CPI).
 While food and fuel may grow at 6%, premier college fees often increase by 10% to 12% annually.
-This high rate of inflation is driven by increased demand for quality private education, high infrastructure costs, and global currency fluctuations (for overseas studies).
+This high rate of inflation is driven by increased demand for quality private education and high infrastructure costs.

 Failing to account for Inflation can result in a corpus that is 50-60% smaller than what is actually needed by the time your child is ready for college.